Gotchas of defer in Go

 5query 4, Error querying the database: pq: sorry, too many clients already

-The fix is simple: wrap the defer statements in a function.
-Luckily, the gocritic linter detects the defer-in-loop bug.
+To fix, we need to wrap the defer statements in a function.
+The gocritic linter detects the defer-in-loop bug.

 1func fooFixed(db *sql.DB, n int) {